 “To me, plain language is a way of thinking.
 Our customers must be able to understand us, which is why we are focused on meeting their needs.
 Our B1 champions play a vital role in spreading this simplified way of communicating across the whole company.
 And its success speaks for itself – even our lawyers, who were very skeptical at the beginning, are now extremely impressed by our new simplified communication.”

 The first 150 edited documents, ranging from invoices and fact sheets to general insurance policy conditions, are now being implemented and should lead to a sustained increase in customer satisfaction.
-The first results are expected at the end of 2019.

 For over a decade, Supertext has been helping companies find their own unique language, through copywriting services, corporate language workshops and by training employees who write material for their company (e.g. in marketing or communications).
 And for the last three years, we’ve been offering plain language too.